Paul Tine

 Paul N. Tine (born December 20, 1971) was a member of the North Carolina House of Representatives, serving since 2013.
 Tine is also an insurance agent.
 Elected as a Democrat in 2012 and 2014, Tine left that party in January 2015, changed his registration to "Unaffiliated," and said he would caucus with the Republican House majority.

+In 2025, Tine became the commissioner of the North Carolina Division of Motor Vehicles.